Olical/StateMachine/README.md

 ## JavaScript state machine that just works

-It's pretty obvious that this class is an implementation of a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) written in JavaScript.
+It's pretty obvious that this class is an implementation of a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) written in JavaScript.
 The main difference between this one and the many others out there is that it is built on top of my [EventEmitter](https://github.com/Wolfy87/EventEmitter) class.
 EventEmitter a is ridiculously fast, small and well tested event library that runs on pretty much every browser and JavaScript platform.
 It is also ready to load via AMD.

 ## License (MIT)